sockheadrps/rpaudio/docs/source/autoapi/rpaudio/index.rst

        handler.pause()
        handler.stop()

+   Args:
-   :param callback: A function that will be called when the audio stops playing.
+       callback (Optional[Callable[[], None]]): A function that will be called when the audio stops playing.

-   :type callback: :py:class:`Optional[Callable[[], None]]`
+   Attributes:

-   :ivar is_playing: Flag indicating whether the audio is currently playing.
+       is_playing (bool): Flag indicating whether the audio is currently playing.

-   :vartype is_playing: :py:class:`bool`
+   ..
+       !! processed by numpydoc !!

    .. py:method:: apply_effects(effect_list)

       Apply a list of audio effects such as fade-in, fade-out, or speed changes.

       :param effect_list: A list of effects to apply.
 Each effect must be an instance of `FadeIn`, `FadeOut`, `ChangeSpeed`, or similar.